CtrlK

 Actionability

-The skill provides fully executable, copy-paste ready code examples throughout — Quick Start, coordinate conversion, FITS file reading, cosmological calculations, and catalog cross-matching are all concrete and complete.
-Installation commands are specific (uv pip install).
+The skill provides fully executable, copy-paste ready code examples throughout—Quick Start, coordinate conversion, FITS file reading, cosmological calculations, and catalog cross-matching are all concrete and complete.
+Import statements are included, and the examples demonstrate real workflows with specific values.

 3 / 3